Home : Earlham Summer : Frequent asked questions

 Can I stay for both weeks?

-We do allow for registration for both week one and week two, based on availability.
+We do allow for registration for both week one and week two, depending on availability.
 The same course cannot be repeated, so alternate coursework would be required.
-Please also note that if a participant is signed up for both weeks of Earlham Summer programs, afternoon and co-curricular activities will repeat from week one to week two.
+Please also note that if a participant is signed up for both consecutive weeks of Earlham Summer programs, afternoon and co-curricular activities will repeat from week one to week two.

 What is the cost of the program?